BeastCodZ/streamdecky/README.md

 - **Customizable Interface**: Easily add or modify buttons by updating the `settings.json` file.
 - **Responsive Design**: The UI adjusts the grid layout based on the number of buttons, ensuring a consistent look across different screen sizes.

+## Pending stuff

+- Settings Page
+- Ability to close applications
+- more shortcuts(change of volume and stuff)
+- Saving application layout and opening bulk application

 ## Getting Started

 ### Prerequisites